firozkhan18/Prevent-Duplicate-Requests/README.md

 3. Check if the Redis key exists on every API call.
 If it does, return a duplicate data error.
 If not, continue processing the logic.
 4. Set an expiration time for the Redis key.
 In this Microservice we are using 40-second expiration.

-- Here's a flow diagram to illustrate the interactions between the `demo-service-redis` and the `product-service` for preventing duplicate requests.
+- Here's a flow diagram to illustrate the interactions between the `redis` and the `product-service` for preventing duplicate requests.

 ```mermaid
 graph TD